From the Colorado Department of Transportation

 US Highway 50 follows the route of the Cherokee Trail from the Kansas border to the east side of Fountain Creek from Pueblo to the town of Fountain.
 A subsequent stage road continued up the west side of Fountain to Colorado City before the founding of Colorado Springs.
 In the wake of the automobile, the original alignment of US Highway 85 (now Interstate 25) followed the path of the Cherokee stage route through this portion of southern Colorado.

 There were three branches of the Smoky Hill Trail in Colorado: North, Middle, and South.
-Gold Seekers during 1859 followed the Middle Smoky along Smoky Hill River out of Kansas to Old Cheyenne Wells (north of the current town of Cheyenne Wells) in Colorado.
+Gold Seekers during 1859 followed the Middle Smoky along the Smoky Hill River out of Kansas to Old Cheyenne Wells (north of the current town of Cheyenne Wells) in Colorado.
 Although it was the most direct to gold camps, the Smoky Hill was known as “The Starvation Trail.”
-During its greatest use during the 1860s, the Middle Smoky measured more than 10 miles wide, depending on local conditions.
-The trail followed the contours of the surrounding country; tracing ridges on the lower ground while avoiding surrounding sandhills.
-Open to all the elements, more people died from hunger and thirst than Indian attacks along this route.
-Three modern highways follow the Smoky Hill Trail through Colorado: US 40 from the Kansas border to Limon; State Highway 86 west to Elizabeth; and State Highway 83 from Parker to Denver.
+During its greatest use during the 1860s, the Middle Smoky measured more than ten miles wide, depending on local conditions.
+The trail followed the contours of the surrounding country, tracing ridges on the lower ground while avoiding surrounding sandhills.
+Open to all the elements; more people died from hunger and thirst than Indian attacks along this route.
+Three modern highways follow the Smoky Hill Trail through Colorado: US 40 from the Kansas border to Limon, State Highway 86 west to Elizabeth, and State Highway 83 from Parker to Denver.

 The Overland Trail and the branch of the Oregon Trail from the Lower California Crossing at Brule, Nebraska, ascended the south bank of the South Platte River before entering northeastern Colorado.
 The Overland and the Oregon Trails separated at the Upper California Crossing near Ovid, Colorado.
 The Overland continued along the south side of the river to Denver.
 The Oregon Trail crossed the South Platte River and re-crossed the northern border of Colorado into Nebraska.
 The original Overland Trail ran along the course of today’s US 138 to US 6 in northeastern Colorado.